artialex/artialex.github.io/public/notes/Maps.md

 	- `IdentityHashMap` is like a `HashMap` but keys are compared with `==`
 		- Graph friendly
 		- Spoof attack
-	- `WeakHashMap` is ike a `HashMap` but keys are *weak references*
+	- `WeakHashMap` is like a `HashMap` but keys are *weak references*
 		- Cache friendly
-- `LinkedHashMap` is a map backed by linked list & hashtable.
+- `LinkedHashMap` is a map backed by linked list & hash-table.
 Keeps insertion order
 - `TreeMap` is a map backed by red-black tree.
 Sorted by keys
 - `EnumMap` has enums as keys
 - `HashTable` is obsolete and not used